 Whole foods plant based diet and weight loss

-Whole food plant based is quite literally a completely new level from anything else, and harder to do unfortunately, but I’m going to teach you the basics in this post.
+Whole food plant based is quite literally a completely new level from anything else.
+And it’s no harder to do, fortunately, and I’m going to teach you the basics in this post.

 Changes I have made so far to more WHOLE foods

-- Started making my own almond milk, due to the fact that shop bought ones are not very healthy and often full of thickeners, sugars, preservatives and other not so great things depending on the brand.
-It’s really easy to make your own nut milks: you literally just soak your nuts for 24 hours starting them off in hot water, then blend in a high speed blender with water and a few dates for sweetness.
+- I started making my own almond milk, due to the fact that shop bought ones are not very healthy and often full of thickeners, sugars, preservatives and other not so great things depending on the brand.
+It’s really easy to make your own nut milks.
+You literally just soak your nuts for 24 hours, starting them off in hot water.
+You then blend in a high speed blender with water and a few dates for sweetness.
 Stain through a muslin cloth and you’re done.
-Or, you don’t even have to strain if you are just using your milk for cereals, as the lumps and graininess will just make it tastier, plus keep the milk more of a ‘whole’ food.
+Or, you don’t even have to strain if you are just using your milk for cereals, as the lumps and graininess will make it tastier, plus keep the milk more of a ‘whole’ food.
 If you do strain, then be sure to use the pulp for doggy biscuits/food filler; or just throw it in homemade muffins or cookies for extra bulk and fiber.

 - I don’t buy shop bought mycoprotein/soya burgers, sausages, nuggets or any other shop bought isolated protein products anymore.
 You can buy whole food versions of these, you just have to check labels to make sure there’s no isolates or other rubbish.
 If you see the words mycoprotein or isolated pea, wheat or soy protein then you know it’s not a whole food.

-- I now make my own plant based burgers from scratch using one of the many recipes online.
+- I now make my own plant based burgers from scratch using one of these delicious recipes.

-- I’ve cut down drastically the use of refined oils and fats, including coconut and olive oil, also vegan margarine’s, butter, dark chocolate (my one addiction), yogurts and cheeses.
-I still use them, but WAY more sparingly; in fact, pretty much anything you normally use oil for can be left out without too much difference to taste, you’d be surprised.
+- I’ve cut down drastically the use of refined oils and fats, including coconut and olive oil.
+Also, vegan margarines, butter, dark chocolate (my one addiction), yogurts and cheeses.
+I still use them, but WAY more sparingly.
+In fact, pretty much anything you normally use oil for can be left out without too much difference to taste; you’d be surprised.
 I now dry fry things such as tofu, vegetables and burgers etc. OR, just add a little stock/water and lots of herbs and spices.
-Do remember to get your whole fats in in the form of avocados, nuts, seeds and quinoa, as it’s not healthy to leave them out completely
+Do remember to get your whole fats in in the form of avocados, nuts, seeds and quinoa.
+It’s not healthy to leave them out completely!

 - Generally, I’m now eating more naturally sweet foods such as bananas, dates, other dried fruits (some are actually specifically good for fat burning), and even making my own cookies and cakes out of mashed up very ripe bananas, apple puree and homemade date paste.

 So, moral of the story: try to keep your plant foods as whole as possible if you wish to receive the greatest health benefits.
-Mother nature makes things already perfect; and there is much to choose from so it’s not as hard as you may think.
+Mother Nature makes things already perfect; and there is much to choose from.
+Therefore whole foods plant based is not as hard as you may think.

 - NUTS – cashews, peanuts Brazil nuts, macadamia, almonds, hazelnuts, chestnuts, walnuts, pine nuts, pecans, coconut.